caolan/raspberry-pi-gpio/README.md

 This egg provides an interface to the RaspberryPi GPIO pin for CHICKEN Scheme.

+## Requirements

 You'll need to install [Wiring Pi](http://wiringpi.com) before using this library.
 The [Wiring Pi documentation](http://wiringpi.com/reference) may help you understand some of these functions in more detail.

+No eggs required.
+(This egg was written to reduce the huge dependency list of the original.)

 ## Example